Caught by the River began as an idea, a vision and a daydream shared between friends one languid bankside spring afternoon.

-The site soon established itself as what early champion Robert Macfarlane described as “a true confluence of currents,” with a growing number of hill-top philosophers and holloway wanderers converging to share their many landscape-based passions.
-Early contributors included Bill Drummond, Chris Yates, Bobby Gillespie, Frank Cottrell Boyce, Chris Watson, Charles Rangeley-Wilson, Tim Dee, Pete Fowler and Emma Warren.
+The site soon established itself as what early champion Robert Macfarlane described as “a true confluence of currents”, with a growing number of hill-top philosophers and holloway wanderers converging to share their many landscape-based passions.
+As co-founder Jeff Barrett once remarked: “Caught by the River is a place where nothing bad happens.”
+Early contributors included Bill Drummond, Chris Yates, Laura Beatty, Frank Cottrell Boyce, Chris Watson, Charles Rangeley-Wilson, Tim Dee, Pete Fowler and Emma Warren.

 An Antidote To Indifference is the website’s semi-regular print off-shoot, a DIY fanzine that collates articles from the site, as well as commissioning new works that explore themes such as sound recordings, islands, illustration and site-specific pieces.